rhiannonmcn/Harry-Potter-Quiz/README.md

 5. The page automatically displays the deployed link at the top once save is clicked.
 6. It can take up to 5 minutes to deploy.

+## To fork the repository on GitHub

+A copy of the GitHub Repository can be made by forking the GitHub account.
+Changes can be made on this copy without affecting the original repository.

+1. Log in to GitHub and locate the repository in question.
+2. Locate the Fork button which can be founf in the top corner, right-hand side of the page,inline with the repository name.
+3. Click this button to create a copy of the original repository in your GitHub Account.

+## To clone the repository on GitHub

+1. Click on the code button which is underneath the main tab and repository name to the right.
+2. In the 'Clone with HTTPS' section, click on the clipboard icon to copy the URL.
+3. Open Git Bash in your IDE of choice.
+4. Change the current working directory to where you want the cloned directory to be made.
+5. Type git clone, and then paste the URL copied from GitHub.
+6. Press enter and the clone of your repository will be created.

 [Back to top](<#contents>)

 # Credits